What is Natural Stone Flooring? a simple guide

 If you are unsure about whether or not your home can support natural stone, it is best to consult with a professional.

-One of the most important things to consider when choosing natural stone is its porosity.
+One of the most important things to consider when choosing natural stone tiles is its porosity.
 This is because some stones are more porous than others and can stain easily if not properly sealed.

 The three most common types of natural stone are granite, marble, and limestone.
 Of these, granite is the least porous and therefore the most stain-resistant.